oanguenot/webrtcmetrics/README.md

 To start generating reports for a `RTCPeerConnection`, call the `start()` method.

-Reports can be obtained by registering to event `onreport`; the callback is called in loop with an interval equals to the value of the `refreshTimer` parameter and with the `report` generated.
+Reports can be obtained by registering to event `onreport`; the callback is called in loop with an interval equals to the value of the `refreshEvery` parameter and with the `report` generated.

+You can specify a delay before receiving metrics in order to avoid the first curve.
+So depending on your need, use the parameter `startAfter`.
+If value is 0, metrics will be retrieved as soon as possible.

 This `report` obtained is a JSON object containing the following properties.